SamanthaKgatla/GitHubCloneProject/README.md

-This is the README edited in main.
+Modification in main branch.
-This is the README edited in feature-greeting.
+Modification in feature-greeting branch.